kevinpapst/AdminLTEBundle/Resources/docs/navbar_tasks.md

 ## Data Model

-In order to use this component, your user class has to implement the `KevinPapst\AdminLTEBundle\Model\TaskInterface`
+In order to use this component, your task class has to implement the `KevinPapst\AdminLTEBundle\Model\TaskInterface`
 ```php
 <?php
 namespace App\Model;